+9779767998270 Spring 2026 Trek Offer – Up to 20% Off info@nepaloutdoorexpeditions.com

 • Total Distance: 110-130 km approximately

-• Major Attractions: Sacred alpine lakes at Gosaikundam, Diverse flora and fauna inside Langtang National Park, traditional Tamang villages and rich Himalayan culture, spiritual significance, especially during Janai Purnima festival
+• Major Attractions: Sacred alpine lakes at Gosaikundam, Diverse flora and fauna inside Langtang National Park, traditional Tamang villages, and rich Himalayan culture, spiritual significance, especially during the Janai Purnima festival

 Major Highlights of Langtang Gosaikunda Trek